Treaty Investor Visas [E-2]

 6. Copies of any checks written in connection with payments required for the investment.

-8. Copy of lease for premises.
+8. Copy of lease for premises or documents showing the purchase of the business premises.

 9. Copies of any related contracts for such things as equipment and construction, if applicable.